 Yet Obama's decision to send additional troops to Afghanistan, like his continuation of controversial Bush policies, shows the president's distance from liberals who want to systematically uproot Bush's post-9/11 approaches and assumptions.
 In a political climate dominated by absolutists, Obama is crafting a national security strategy substantially defined by its rejection of absolutes.
 If that synthesis produces greater stability in Afghanistan and security at home, Obama may be remembered for boldly formulating a sustainable new balance.
 If it doesn't, history may accuse him of engineering a muddle by timidly hedging his bets.

-This article appears in the Dec.
-5, 2009, edition of National Journal.
+This article appears in the December 5, 2009 edition of National Journal Magazine.